Interbotix/interbotix_ros_arms_pi/README.md

 11. Complete the **PS4 Controller Setup** and **Specify Robot Arm/Turret Type** sections located [here](armbot/Robot%20Arm%20Quickstart.pdf) if controlling a Robot Arm or [here](turretbot/Turret%20Quickstart.pdf) if controlling a Turret.
 These sections should help you pair a PS4 controller to the Pi via Bluetooth and let the ROS nodes 'know' which specific robot you will be controlling.
 At the end, don't forget to restart the Pi!

-12. Finally, to get familiar with the joystick button mappings and/or the Turret Control GUI, navigate to the [armbot](armbot/) or [turretbot](turretbot/) directories and look through the Quickstart and/or Tutorial guides.
+12. To get familiar with the joystick button mappings and/or the Turret Control GUI, navigate to the [armbot](armbot/) or [turretbot](turretbot/) directories and look through the Quickstart and/or Tutorial guides.

+13. If you just want to control the platform without a controller, you can do that as well!
+Either create your own custom ROS package or head over to the [python_demos](python_demos/) folder to get started!

 ## Contributors
 - [Matt Trossen](https://www.trossenrobotics.com/) - **Project Lead**